Kwill3/Kwill3/README.md

 - 👋 Hi, I’m William Lee
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning Scala
+- 🌱 I’m currently learning Rust

 <!---
 Kwill3/Kwill3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.